 |Balance carried forward to balance sheet

-301,232 million in the previous year showing a growth of 24.6 per cent.
-Sale of vehicles
+million in the previous year showing an increase of 22 per cent.
+Sale of vehicles in the

-previous year showing a growth of 30.1 per cent.
-Total number of vehicles exported was
+showing an increase of 4 per cent.
+Total number of vehicles exported was 120,388 units as

-The Company has been awarded the highest financial credit rating of AAA/stable (long term)
+The Company was awarded the highest financial credit rating of AAA/stable (long term)

-and P1+ (short term) on its bank facilities by CRISIL.
+and A1+ (short term) on its bank facilities by CRISIL.
 The rating underscores the

 financial strength of the Company in terms of the highest safety with regard to timely